Flag of the Netherlands: Statenvlag

-Flag of the Batavian Republic
+Flag of the Batavian Navy (Batavian flag)

 With the Batavian Revolution in the Netherlands in the last decade of the 18th century, and the subsequent conquest by the French, the name "Prince's Flag" was forbidden and the red-white-blue of the Statenvlag was the only flag allowed, analogous as it was to France's own tricolour, chosen just a few months earlier, ironically influenced by that same Statenvlag.
-In 1796 the red division of the flag was embellished with the figure of a Netherlands maiden, with a lion at her feet, in the upper left corner.
+In a separate flag prepared for the navy in 1796, the red division of the flag was embellished with the figure of a Netherlands maiden, with a lion at her feet, in the upper left corner.
 In one hand she bore a shield with the Roman fasces and in the other a lance crowned with the cap of liberty.
 This flag had a life as short as that of the Batavian Republic for which it was created.

 Louis Bonaparte, made king of Holland by his brother the Emperor Napoleon, wished to pursue a purely Dutch policy and to respect national sentiments as much as possible.
 He removed the maiden of freedom from the flag and restored the old tricolour.
 His pro-Dutch policies led to conflicts with his brother, however, and the Netherlands were incorporated into the French Empire.
 In 1810 its flag was replaced by the imperial emblems.